BDX-town/Mangane/README.md

 * Default instance settings (e.g. default theme).

 Customization details can be found in the [Customization documentation](docs/customization.md)

+# Troubleshooting

+## Unable to upload some files (notably svg files)

+It's a [known issue](https://git.pleroma.social/pleroma/pleroma/-/issues/2768#note_97928) with the `exiftool` filter.
+To solve these upload problems, go to your admin-fe, search the upload section and remove `exiftool` from the enabled filters.

 # License & Credits